By Saurav · saavos

 These numbers assume roughly 5–8% of visitors open the chatbot.
 If you have an active community or a high-intent traffic source, multiply by 1.5–2×.
 If your traffic is mostly bounce-rate, divide by 2.

-Three ways: free tiers capped so low you upgrade in week one anyway (50 messages isn't a real test), premium tiers that bundle enterprise features (SSO, SOC 2, audit logs) you won't need for years, and "almost-included" features that are actually paid add-ons — live agent handoff, white-label branding, and API access are all frequent upcharges on top of the listed price.
+Three ways: no-card previews capped so low you upgrade in week one anyway (50 messages isn't a real test), premium tiers that bundle enterprise features (SSO, SOC 2, audit logs) you won't need for years, and "almost-included" features that are actually paid add-ons — live agent handoff, white-label branding, and API access are all frequent upcharges on top of the listed price.

-Several platforms advertise "free forever" but the actual free tier is too thin to evaluate the product seriously — 50 messages one-time, no widget customization, the vendor's branding plastered across the launcher.
-If you have to upgrade in week one just to test the bot, the free tier was marketing, not a product.
-Test free tiers against the question: "can I leave this on my live site for a month without embarrassment?"
+Several platforms advertise "free forever" but the actual no-card preview is too thin to evaluate the product seriously — 50 messages one-time, no widget customization, the vendor's branding plastered across the launcher.
+If you have to upgrade in week one just to test the bot, the no-card preview was marketing, not a product.
+Test no-card previews against the question: "can I leave this on my live site for a month without embarrassment?"
 If no, it's a trial dressed as a tier.

 On the other end: $199–499/mo "Business" or "Scale" tiers that include features (SSO, custom DPA, audit logs) that don't matter until you have a security-conscious enterprise buyer.
 Solo founders shouldn't pay for SOC 2 Type II until a customer asks.
 Match tier to actual need, not aspirational need.